skywalkershen/Express-boilerplate/README.md

 # Express boilerplate
-A boilerplate with error handling and config file.
+An express boilerplate hiding detaild error info from user.

 ## How to use